Planning a road trip? Here’s everything you might need to plot a cross-country journey, a family vacation, or a solo trek.

 1965 Ford Mustang Convertible

 Sure, the Morgan 3-Wheeler isn’t technically a car, but don’t get too hung up on semantics.
 If you don’t give a toss about practicality; if you don’t concern yourself with pesky things like rain, cargo space, or bugs in your teeth; if you value fun above all else, the Morgan 3-Wheeler is the road trip vehicle for you.
-In the more than 100 years since its world debut, the form factor has changed very little.
+Its unapologetic design has changed little in the more than 100 years since its world debut.
 It’s raw, mechanical, and just plain cool.
 Whether day-tripping through the White Mountains or cross-country solo-ing, it’s every bit as exhilarating and pure to drive.
 One soldier in Britain’s Royal Flying Corps described it as, “the nearest thing to flying without leaving the ground.”